cliffordsnow/cliffordsnow.github.io/_posts/2019-04-28-Mapping-Sidewalks.md

 The next logical step would be to add curbs.
 This is where street side imagery is needed.
 Both [JOSM](https://josm.openstreetmap.de) and iD have integrated the three street side packages into their editors.

 ##### Curbs
 Determine if a curb ramp exists and if so, what type and is there a tactile pad.
 Adding the tactile pad is import for people with vision impairments.
 Adding a short footway between the curb with a ramp and the sidewalk would be a good idea.
-I don't, basically because marking a curb ramp in the footway doesn't impact routing for people with limited mobility.
+I don't, basically because marking a curb ramp in the footway doesn't impact routing for people with limited mobility and since most curb ramps extend into the way, it's a good signal to someone with vision impairments that they reached a curb ramp.

 ![Add Curb]({{site_url}}/assets/curb_ramp.png "Curb ramp")
 ![Raised Curb with Step]({{site_url}}/assets/raised_curb_steps.png "Raised curb - this one with steps")